RmnCEX/CEXDirectWebIntegration/iFrame.md

 - `placementSecret` - used for order tracking purpose.
 - `clientOrderID` - a unique GUID that you can assign to an order originating on your side.
 Also used for tracking an order.

-*Note, `placementID` with agreed preset parameters (i.e. fees, currencies) will be provided to you once agreement is signed.*
+*Note, `placementID` with agreed preset parameters (i.e. fees, currencies) will be configured for you once agreement is signed.*

 *Meanwhile, you may use our sample `placementID` for testing* - 8e29e9b1-f3d0-4dd4-9920-08773ebcf0fa

-## Testing a calculator
+### Testing a calculator

 Steps to do it:
 1) Get available coins and rates;